yuuurchyk/Michael-Scott-Concurrent-Queue/README.md

 <h2>Prerequisites</h2>
 <p>
-In order to build the project and run tests you should have <a href="https://cmake.org/">cmake</a> and <a href="https://github.com/google/googletest">gtest</a> installed.
+In order to build the project and run tests you should have c++ compiler, python interpreter, <a href="https://cmake.org/">cmake</a> and <a href="https://github.com/google/googletest">gtest</a> installed on your system.
 </p>

 <h2>How to build/run?</h2>